Pickle Juice Uses: 13 Reasons to Save the Brine

 Pickle juice may help prevent leg cramping.

 Ease post-workout muscle cramps and restless leg syndrome.
-Take a swig of pickle juice to relieve the pain of Charley horses.
+Take a swig of pickle juice to relieve the pain of a Charley horse.
+Many folks keep a small jar in the freezer door for exactly this reason.

 7. Steam Vegetables

-Use pickle juice to steam or boil vegetables to add the perfect touch of dill and salt seasonings.
+Use pickle juice to steam or boil vegetables and add the perfect touch of dill and salt seasoning.
+Green beans, carrots, and new potatoes all take to it well.

 8. Flower Power!